biointec/columba/further_info/advanced_options/README.md

 To make a custom search scheme you need to create a folder containing at least a file called `name.txt`, which contains the name of your search scheme on the first line.
 For every maximum edit/hamming distance a subfolder should be present, which contains at least the file `searches.txt`.
 In this file, the searches of your scheme are written line by line.
-Each line contains three space-separated arrays: pi, L and U.
+Each line contains three space-separated arrays: $\pi$, L and U.
 Each array is written between curly braces {} and the values are comma-separated.

 ---
 `Note`

-The pi array should be zero-based!
+The $\pi$ array should be zero-based!
 The connectivity property should always be satisfied.
 The L and U arrays cannot decrease.
 All error distributions should be covered!
-To check if your search scheme is valid you can use a Python script provided [in this directory](./validitychecker/).
+To check if your search scheme is valid you can use a Python script provided [in this directory](../../validitychecker/).

 ---

+By default dynamic selection between the provided custom search scheme and its symmetric variant (reverse mapping the $\pi$-arrays) is performed.
+You can turn this off by using the `-nD` flag.

 ### Static Partitioning